mcrice123/morphic2/src/pages/book1/book-1-page-35.md

     "\n",
     'The silhouetted figures of the teenagers stand near the center of the panel in a zoomed-out shot of the clearing.
 Trees provide a backdrop behind them as they continue their conversation with the young man, whose silhouetted figure sits on the left side of the panel a few yards away from the girls.
 Silhouetted vines, enveloped in the same limegreen glow, reach out from the boy',"'",'s back and continue resting on the trees behind him.', "\n",
-    '"I know what this is!" he shouts.',
+    '"I KNOW WHAT THIS IS!" he shouts.',
     "\n",
-    '"Huh--?" says Errie.',
+    '"Huh--?" says one of the girls.',
     "\n",
-    '"You',"'",'re spies for my SIBLINGS!"',
+    '"You',"'",'re SPIES for my SIBLINGS!"',
     "\n",
-    '"--Your SIBLINGS?" asks Lane.',
+    '"--Your SIBLINGS?" asks the other girl.',
     "\n\n",

     'Panel 2.',
     "\n",
-    '"Don',"'",'t lie to me!" says the boy.
+    '"DON',"'",'T LIE TO ME!" says the young man.
 "You',"'",'re here to do their DIRTY WORK!"', "\n",
-    'His left side profile appears on the left side of the panel, his green glow only starting to show below his shoulders.', "\n\n",
+    'His left side profile appears on the left side of the panel, his limegreen glow only starting to show below his shoulders.', "\n\n",

     'Panel 3.',